mbflv/Esp32-Relay-Aht10-Room_Thermostat/README.md

 recomanded bottom part to be inclined at 60degrees using manual supports and activate autobrim!

 TO DO:
-manual increase/decrease sensor polling time
+manual increase/decrease sensor polling time;
-OTA firmare update
+OTA firmare update.

 Goodluck